A Man There Was: Production

 In Grimstad, Norway, while working at a pharmacy, Henrik Ibsen would often listen to the stories of the Norse maritime pilots.
 He became a close friend to one of the oldest and most experienced pilots, who had lived a remarkable life and had exciting stories to tell the young writer.
 His name was Svend Hanssen Haaø, from the island of Haaø (in modern Norwegian Håøya).
 The story of his life is often thought to be an important source for Ibsen when he wrote his poem Terje Vigen.

 Svend Hanssen Haaø's life contains many of the essential elements of the story of Terje Vigen.
-Haaø made several trips by rowboat to Denmark through the British blockade, in the years 1807-14, to smuggle food back to his family and friends in Grimstad.
+Haaø made several trips by rowboat to Denmark through the British blockade, in the years 1807–14, to smuggle food back to his family and friends in Grimstad.
 The British captured him as many as four times, and some of his crew were put in prison in England as in the poem.
-The poem was a patriotic ode that experienced a resurgence of popularity following Norway’s independence from Sweden in 1905.

-Formerly, very reserved about the possibilities of adapting Henrik Ibsen's works to the screen, “Victor Sjostrom did not see how the style of the Norwegian author could be reconciled with the prevailing fashion for comedies and thrillers."
-Consequently, he did not immediately accede to the wishes expressed by Charles Magnusson (1878-1948), founding director of the Svenska Biograph, who desperately wanted him to film Ibsen's poem.
-Magnusson had negotiated the rights to the poem from Ibsen’s son Sigurd in 1915.
+Formerly, very reserved about the possibilities of adapting Henrik Ibsen's works to the screen, "Victor Sjostrom did not see how the style of the Norwegian author could be reconciled with the prevailing fashion for comedies and thrillers."
+Consequently, he did not immediately accede to the wishes expressed by Charles Magnusson (1878–1948), founding director of the Svenska Biograph, who desperately wanted him to film Ibsen's poem.

 Later, during a sentimental trip in the region of Varmland, where he spent his childhood, Sjostrom saw his nanny again, who spoke to him about his mother's courage.
 Continuing his journey by bicycle, the director arrived in Grimstad on the Norwegian coast, where Ibsen first had the idea of writing the poem.
-The trip was not the catalyst for making the movie, as producer Magnusson already had a script by the fall of 1915, written by newcomer (and future director) Gustaf Molander but Sjöström’s time in the location that inspired Ibsen almost certainly influenced the film’s conception.
 When he returned to Stockholm in August 1916, he was ready to shoot the film Magnusson dreamed of.
-In the summer of 1916, Sjöström was scouting locations among the islands of Stockholm’s outer archipelago, the same general area where he had shot The Sea Vultures.
-The budget was 60,000 Swedish crowns and shooting began in August and lasted three months.
-The film was budgeted as one of the most expensive Swedish productions to date, three times more than the average feature.